Cong high command to decide on Pratibha Singh's LS poll candidature: Rajeev Shukla | Politics

 Replying to a reporter's question, Shukla said, ''We will win all 10 seats (in Himachal Pradesh) -- four in the Lok Sabha and six in the Assembly bypolls.''
 The Congress government in the hill state is going strong and will complete its term, he asserted.

-Asked if Singh will contest the Lok Sabha polls, Shukla said such decisions will be taken by the party high command. ''She has left it to the high command and said she will abide by its decision,'' the Congress leader said.
+Asked if Singh will contest the Lok Sabha polls, Shukla said such decisions will be taken by the party high command. ''She has left it to the high command and said she will abide by its decision,'' he said.

 With the Bharatiya Janata Party (BJP) naming six disqualified Congress MLAs on Tuesday as its candidates for the Himachal Pradesh Assembly bypolls, Sukhu said the Congress is poised to win all the six seats.

 Talking to reporters here after the nearly-two-hour-long meeting, Singh said, ''We will work together.
 We have to win the Lok Sabha polls.''
-She said another meeting will be held to finalise the party's candidates for Himachal Pradesh.
+She said discussions took place on probable candidates, adding that the party's state unit will finalise the names in five-six days and apprise the high command of its decisions, following which another meeting will be held.

+The Himachal Pradesh Congress chief said at the meeting, she raised some issues that require the state government's attention and was given an assurance on those.

+Asked how big a challenge actor-turned-politician Kangana Ranaut is going to pose to the Congress from Mandi, she said, ''We will fight and make the Congress victorious.''
+The BJP has fielded Ranaut from Mandi in the general election.

 Asked about Congress MP from Punjab's Ludhiana Ravneet Singh Bittu joining the BJP, he took a dig at the saffron party, saying it does not have strong leaders. ''The Congress is like a huge sea where there is no dearth of leaders,'' he asserted.